10 Termite Prevention Tips for the Average Home Owner

 - Inspect and treat wood furniture

-One common area of infestation in residences is furniture, which can be hold or new.
+One common area of infestation in residences is furniture from the antiques world, which can be hold or new.
 Many times, as we are close to the border, this one is brought untreated from Mexico.
 Be sure that when buying or taking any new piece of wood furniture into your home to inspected and treat it as necessary.
 Another recommendation is to keep it away from the walls, this will felicitate inspection and create a padding layer between any infestation that might occur and your residence.

 - Seal and inspect wood fencing